Nurul Huq (officer)

-Nurul Huq (12 January 1936 – 25 January 2021) was a Bangladesh Navy Captain who served as the 1st Chief of Naval Staff from 7 April 1972 to 6 November 1973 and the chairman of BIWTA and BIWTC.
-Huq served at the Ziaur Rahman ministry as the Minister of Ports Shipping and IWT and one of the founding members of Bangladesh Nationalist Party in which he held and elected as Member of Parliament in 1979 Bangladeshi general election.
+Nurul Huq (12 January 1936 – 25 January 2021) was a Bangladesh Navy captain who served as the 1st chief of naval staff from 7 April 1972 to 6 November 1973 and the chairman of BIWTA and BIWTC.
+Huq served in the Ziaur Rahman ministry as the Minister of Ports Shipping and IWT and was one of the founding members of the Bangladesh Nationalist Party, in which he held and elected as a member of parliament in the 1979 Bangladeshi general election.

 Early life and education

 Huq was born on 12 January 1936 in Dohar Upazila in Dhaka district of Bengal Province in then British India.
-His mother passed when he was just 7 years old.
-His father Khan Bahadur Abdul Khaleq was an officer in Education Department.
-After being retired from government services his father was elected a member of Bengal Legislative Assembly in 1946.
-He was the youngest of six brothers.
-His immediate elder father Professor Dr Falzur Huq was a teacher in National University of Singapore.
-His alternative elder brother Brigadier general Feroze Salahuddin Huq was in Pakistan Army who later repatriated with him after Bangladesh Liberation War.
-General Huq later served as the Military Secretary to the President of Bangladesh and also served as the Bangladesh Ambassador to Singapore.
-He completed his matriculation from Armanitola Government High School in 1950.
+His father, Abdul Khaleq, was an officer in the Education Department.
+Huq completed his matriculation from Armanitola Government High School in 1950.
 He passed intermediate from Dhaka College in 1952.

 Military career

-In 1953, Huq joined the Joint Services Pre-Cadet Training School in Quetta as a cadet of 9th Joint Services Course.
-After passing out from there, he enrolled to Pakistan Navy Cadet Training School around October 1953.
+In 1953, Huq joined the Joint Services Pre-Cadet Training School in Quetta as a cadet.
+After passing out from there, he enrolled in the Pakistan Navy Cadet Training School around October 1953.
 Huq was transferred to Britannia Royal Naval College in Dartmouth from Karachi after six months of instruction.
-With enthusiasm in engineering, Huq was also voluntarily trained in The Royal Naval Engineering College within his naval training.
-On 1 January 1957 Huq was commissioned in the Pakistan Navy and completed his basic engineering course in May 1958 from Royal Naval Engineering College.
-He returned to Pakistan in June 1958 and posted to PNS Jahangir.
-Later he served at PNS Badr.
-In March 1960 he went back to The Royal Naval Engineering College to complete his marine engineering specialization course.
-He returned to Pakistan in April 1961.
-Huq then was appointed instructor in PNS Karsaz.
-He was transferred to PNS Shah Jahan as its Engineer Officer (Chief Engineer).
-In January 1966 he was posted to East Pakistan at PNS Bakhtiar as the Base Engineer Officer and Staff Officer (Engineering) to Naval Officer-in-charge, Chittagong.
-In his later years in Pakistan Navy, he was sent to PNS Babur in early 1968.
-Later he was transferred to the Training Directorate as the Staff Officer-I at Naval Headquarters.
+With enthusiasm in engineering, Huq was also voluntarily trained in the Royal Naval Engineering College within his naval training.
+On 1 January 1957, Huq was commissioned in the Pakistan Navy and completed his basic engineering course in May 1958 from Royal Naval Engineering College.
+In March 1960 he went back to the Royal Naval Engineering College to complete his marine engineering specialization course.
+Later he was transferred to the Training Directorate as the staff officer-I at Naval Headquarters.
 He served there until 1972.
-After the independence of Bangladesh like all other officers Lt.Commander Nurul Huq was also shifted to POWs Camp but he escaped from there and reached Bangladesh on 27 March 1972.
+After the independence of Bangladesh, he and his wife escaped Pakistan and reached Bangladesh on 27 March 1972.